Where to Find Ladies of the Night in Costa Rica?

 Working in Massage Parlors, Strip Clubs, and Hotels

-As this piece’s author, I strive to address the sensitive and intricate topic of prostitution from a purely informational perspective.
+I strive to address the sensitive and intricate topic of prostitution from a purely informational perspective.
 I neither condone nor endorse prostitution.
 My primary goal is to provide an informative account of the industry in Costa Rica, highlighting the complexities and ethical considerations in the debate over prostitution’s regulation.
+It’s also an FYI for people who may not know that this industry exists in pockets of Costa Rica and should heed as a warning that you may get solicited for sex.

 Summary